 CAMHD Paraprofessionals provide intensive support to youth and caregivers for the purpose of avoiding placement in a residential or inpatient treatment setting.
 This service includes intervention services, such as one-to-one skills training, supportive counseling, and positive behavioral support, coaching, and modeling.
 The CAMHD Paraprofessional will work under the close guidance of the youth’s assigned Intensive In-Home Therapist as well as follow specific goals and objectives listed in the youth’s mental health treatment place.
 Services take place in the home and in the community, often working with youth of psychological or emotional problems such as stress, substance abuse, family situations, or any other mental health issues that might be affecting the child’s ability to function successfully in home, education, and community settings.

-*This is a part-time position.
+*This is a part-time, hourly position.
 Hours are after-school, evenings, and weekends and can go up to 20 hours per week.

 **All applicants must be willing/able to become CAMHD credentialed.